 - In small mixing bowl, stir together the cold water and cornstarch; stir into the orange juice mixture.
 Cook and stir over medium heat until thickened and bubbly.
 Cook and stir for 2 minutes more.

 Transfer cooked vegetables to a serving dish.
 You can either drizzle the orange juice mixture over the vegetables or mix it in before putting the sweet potatoes in the serving dish.
 I prefer to mix it in, as it ensures that the lovely citrus flavors are spread throughout the vegetables.
-Sprinkle the almonds on top and serve.
+Then just sprinkle the almonds on top and serve.

 Alternate oven roasting method: